Move2Hear: Active Audio-Visual Source Separation: Experiments

 \paragraph{Experimental Setup.} For each episode, we place $k=2$ (we also test with $k=3$) audio sources randomly in the scene at least 8 m apart, and designate one as the target.
 The agent starts at the target audio location for the \emph{near-target} task, and at a random location 4 to 12 m from other sources for the \emph{far-target} task.
 The 12 m upper limit ensures that the agent can hear the target audio at the onset of its trajectory.
 We set the maximum episode length to $\mathcal{T}=20$ and $100$ steps for \emph{near-target} and \emph{far-target}, respectively. $\mathcal{T}^\mathcal{N}=80$ is set using the validation split.
 We use all 47 Matterport3D scenes that are large enough to generate at least 500 distinct episodes given the setup above.
 We form train/val/test splits of 24/8/15 scenes and 112K/100/1K episodes.
 Because the test and train/val environments are disjoint, the agent is always tested in an unmapped space.

 We use 12 types of sounds from three main groups: speech, music, and background sounds.
 For speech, we sample 10 distinct speakers from the VoxCeleb1 dataset~\citep{Nagrani17} with different genders, accents, and languages.
 For music, we use a variety of instruments from the MUSIC dataset~\citep{zhao2018sound}.
 For background sounds, we sample non-speech and non-music sounds (e.g., clock-alarm, dog barking, washing machine) from ESC-50~\citep{piczak2015dataset}.
 The target in each episode can be one of $G\in\{Speakers, Music\}$, and the distractor(s) can be one of $D\in\{Speakers, Music, Background\}$ such that $G\neq D$ in the episode.
+Note that $Speakers$ denotes 10 separate speaker classes, resulting in a total of 11 target and 12 distractor classes.
 This enables us to evaluate a variety of audio separation scenarios: fine-grained separation (among the different speakers), coarse-grained separation (speech vs. music), and separation against background and ambient sounds commonly encountered in daily life.
 In total, we sample 23,677 1 sec audio clips of all types for use as monaural sounds.
 When testing on unheard sounds, we split the monaural sounds in the train:val:test with ratio 16:1:2.
+The longer audio clips used to produce the 1 sec unheard audio clips have no overlap among train, val, and test.

 See Supp.~for all other details like spectrograms, network architectures, training hyperparameters, and baseline details.

 \paragraph{Baselines.} Since no prior work addresses the proposed task, we design strong baselines representing policies from related tasks and passive/un-intelligent motion policies: